jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Refresh the token
 +++++++++++++++++
-The page showing the access token retrieved from the :term:`Authorization server` also let you make a POST request to the server itself to swap the refresh token for another, brand new access token.
+The page showing the access token retrieved from the :term:`Authorization Server` also let you make a POST request to the server itself to swap the refresh token for another, brand new access token.
 Just fill in the missing form fields and click the Refresh button: if everything goes smooth you will se the access and refresh token change their values, otherwise you will likely see an error message.